DugongBioinformatics/dugongbioinformatics.github.io/COMPARED.md

 - direct access to hardware.
 - less redundancy.

+Another point worth mentioning is that most of the virtualization-based tools that were intended to provide a complete end-user work environment are either discontinued or the project is no longer upgraded.
+This feature is a fact for the tools: BioLinux, DNALinux, CloVR and the classic version of the CloudBioLinux project.

 ## Comparison between Dugong and Docker services:

 Comparison between the main features provided by Dugong and the tools for bioinformatics [BioContainer](https://github.com/BioContainers), [GUIdock](https://github.com/WebDataScience/GUIdock) and [AlgoRun](https://github.com/algorun/algorun).